danrusei/danrusei.github.io/content/posts/error_handling.md

  }
 {{< /code >}}

-Using the Result type with combinators and returning an `Err` variant with a descriptive error message is generally considered better than using `expect` for few reasons:
+Returning an `Err` variant with a descriptive error message is generally considered better than using `expect` for few reasons:

 * **Error Propagation**  Using `Result<T, E>` allows for more granular control over error handling and propagation.
-By using combinators like `ok_or` and `map_err`, you can handle different error cases at each step and provide specific error messages.
-With expect, a single failure at any step would cause the entire program to panic.
+By using combinators like `ok_or` and `map_err`, can be handled different error cases at each step and provide specific error messages.
+With `expect`, a single failure at any step would cause the entire program to panic.
 * **Custom Error Messages** Using `map_err` allows you to customize error messages for each step.
 This can be crucial for debugging and understanding the nature of the error. `expect` provides a static error message, which might not be as informative or context-specific
 * **Avoiding Panics** Panicking is generally discouraged unless you are dealing with unrecoverable errors.
 * **Error Handling in Calling Code** By returning a `Result<T, E>`, the calling code has the opportunity to handle errors in a way that makes sense for the application.
 It can decide whether to log the error, display a user-friendly message, or take other appropriate actions.

-Running the code with the mentioned mistakes, notice that the program do not panics anymore:
+Running the code without providing the file as argument, and with erroneous user input for the quantity.
+Notice this time that the program do not panics anymore:

 {{< code language="bash" isCollapsed="false" >}}
 $ cargo run --bin order_combinators